alperhi/wessbas.dslModelGenerator/readme.txt

   - JDK 1.7
   - Xtext 2.5.4

-An Eclipse environment using this project should be configured accordingly.
+An Eclipse environment for this project should be configured accordingly.

 PROJECT CONTENT
 ---------------

-Additionally to the standard folder structure of an Eclipse project, the following folders are included:
+Additionally to the standard structure of an Eclipse project, the following folders are included:

+  - folder "configuration" contains the properties files, that are required for running the generator.
+In particular, these files demonstrate how to define workload intensity and Behavior Models respectively.

-  - folder "examples" contains some example data for flows, behavior information and models.
-The following sub-folders are included:
+  - folder "examples" contains some example input Flow files and user behavior information, as well as several models.
+The following sub-folders are
+    included:

       o "behavior"      -- example behavior information as it might be retrieved from monitoring data, including probabilities and